lurchmath/lurchmath.github.io/docs/tut-07-rules.md

 give it new facts.
 These come in the form of new **Rules** or **Axioms.**  In practice, a rule and an axiom behave exactly the same in Lurch, but typically if you're building a logical system, you form it out of "rules," and if you're building a mathematical theory, you form it out of "axioms."
-You can use whichever word you prefer; they behave the same way.
+But in Lurch documents, we will always use the word "rule" for new facts that Lurch should accept as valid.

-Let's take the document above and some facts that will help us get the conclusion we're hoping for.
+Let's take the document above and add some facts that will help us get the conclusion we're hoping for.

 <div class='lurch-embed' width='100%' height='500px' validate='true'>